ainesh1998/virtualCubeSimulator/README.md

 A solve can be stopped at any time by pressing the Escape key which marks it as a DNF and resets the cube.
 The session can be cleared by hitting Backspace, which clears the list of times and the statistics.

 This is all the functionality as of now!
 I may extend on this in the future.

+## Requirements
+You need to have <a href="https://www.oracle.com/technetwork/java/javase/downloads/index.html>Java Runtime Environment (JRE)</a> installed to run this app.

 ## Download
 To download this simulator, navigate to the "Releases" tab and download the .jar file.
 Double-click it to open the app.
 Enjoy!